KingOfCaves/memoryGame/README.md

 >Github Icon made by https://www.flaticon.com/authors/daniel-bruce from https://flaticon.com

 ### DESIGN / INSPIRATION
 > All designs and images are inspired by the N-Card mini-game from Super Mario Bros.
-3 and the card sprites were ripped directly
+3 and the title screen from Super Mario Bros.
+All
-> from the game.
-SMB3 and the Mario Bros. series are owned by Nintendo.
+> Stars.
+The Super Mario Bros. series is owned by Nintendo.